Films for international festivals

 Markets and Scandinavian Films

 We participate in film markets at the Berlin, Cannes and Toronto Film Festivals together with other Nordic film institutes as part of the Scandinavian Films organisation.
-The Nordic countries also collaborate at the Clermont-Ferrand International Short Film Festival in France, the International Documentary Film Festival in Amsterdam (IDFA) and the Nordisk Panorama event in Sweden in the short film and documentary categories.
+The Nordic countries also collaborate at the Clermont-Ferrand International Short Film Festival in France, the International Documentary Film Festival in Amsterdam (IDFA) and the Nordisk Panorama event in Sweden.

 At the festivals’ market events, we meet with international film festival programmers and other film industry professionals and introduce them to upcoming Finnish films and the Finnish film industry in general.

-European film co-production forums are listed on the Creative Europe/Media contact point’s website:
+European co-production forums are listed on the Creative Europe/Media desk’s website:

 We invite international film festival programmers to visit Finland.
 The aim is to give them a comprehensive and varied view of the Finnish film scene, to promote the selection of films for festivals and to help Finnish filmmakers create personal contacts with festival programmers.

-The Finnish Film Affair event organises a works-in-progress presentation in Finland where international festival programmers, and sales company representatives are invited to attend.
+Finnish Film Affair organises a works-in-progress presentation, inviting international festival programmers, sales company representatives and distributors to Helsinki to learn about upcoming Finnish films.

 Cooperation with sales companies